odoo/documentation/sales/amazon_connector/apply.rst

   exposed by Amazon through Amazon MWS, Seller Central, or Amazon's public-facing websites) and describe how your organization shares this information.**

-  ► If you do not share Amazon Information with outside parties:
-    Odoo does not share any information with outside parties.
+  We share Amazon Information with Odoo SA, our cloud service provider, for the exclusive purpose of hosting our enterprise management system (including the Amazon MWS integration).
+See also Odoo SA's Privacy Policy for details at `odoo.com/privacy <https://www.odoo.com/privacy>`_.

   ► If you share Amazon Information with outside parties:
-    [Description of your organization's policy regarding Amazon Information]
+    [Answer with the above text and add a description of your organization's policy regarding the sharing of Amazon Information with outside parties]

 - **List all non-Amazon MWS sources where you retrieve Amazon Information.**

-  Odoo only relies on MWS to retrieve Amazon Information.
+  Our enterprise software only relies on MWS to retrieve Amazon Information.

 - **Describe how your organization restricts public access to databases, file servers, and desktop/developer endpoints.**

-  | - Access to the postgreSQL database through the network is disabled and standard ports are
-  |   closed.
-The database is only accessible through a socket on the server itself.
-  | - The reverse proxy only serves whitelisted directories that are only from sources controlled by
-  |   Odoo S.A.
-  | - API endpoints are password protected (PBKDF2 & SHA512 encryption, salted, and stretched for
-  |   thousands of rounds).
-  | - Login credentials are always transmitted securely over HTTPS.
-  |
+  We rely on Odoo S.A., our cloud service provider for our database security management.
+Their Security Policy can be found at `odoo.com/security <https://www.odoo.com/security>`_.

 - **Describe how your organization uniquely identifies employees and restricts access to Amazon Information on a need-to-know basis.**